 The land across from the Old Government House on Woodstock Road is today known as Wilmot Park.
 It was developed for the public in 1895, but had been originally set aside as a “pleasure ground” in 1860 by the Honorable William Hunter Odell, grandson of Jonathan Odell.

 The park includes passive recreation areas where one can walk along the gravel and paved paths, enjoy the beautiful elm trees and flowers, or rest in the shade of the bandstand.
 Recreation of a more active style is also available.

-The latest addition to the park is the new “Splash Pad” which opened August 31st, 2016.
+The latest addition to the park is the new “Fredericton Splash Pad” which opened August 31st, 2016.
 The park features multi-activity spray and splash components, designated shallow areas, barrier-free access, seating, sun shades, and an on-site washroom.